Why are asphalt shingles right for my new roof?

 Asphalt shingles are an important component of an affordable roof replacement.
 Long Roofing specializes in asphalt shingle replacement and installation using CertainTeed roofing products and installation.
 For more information or a free quote, contact us today.

-When you need a new roof, contact Long Roofing at (800) 417-5664 or visit us online to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.
+When you need a new roof, call Long Roofing at (800) 417-5664 or contact us online to get a price, schedule a free, in-home consultation or find answers to any home roofing questions.

 Interested in a new Long Roof?